 Weight and Folded Size

-The Jetsetter earns an average score of 6 of 10 for weight and folded size.
-This stroller is 13.7 lbs and measures 4,246 cubic inches when folded.
-The folded measurement is fairly small with only 3 other strollers folding smaller.
-However, the smallest product in the review is almost half the size, so if space is a commodity for you, smaller options are available.
-The weight is heavier than average with 11 options weighing less.
+The Jetsetter is 13.7 lbs and measures 4,246 cubic inches when folded.
+The folded measurement is relatively small, with only three other strollers folding smaller.
+However, the GB Pockit is almost half the size, so smaller options are available if space is a commodity for you.
+The weight is heavier than average, with much of the competition weighing less.

 The Jetsetter comes with a carrying case that could be useful for traveling with your stroller, especially if you plan to check it at an airport.

 The Jetsetter is relatively easy to use with results that may seem low at first glance but are still reasonable compared to the competition of umbrellas that traditionally are lacking.